xackery/GRRLIB/README.md

 ```

-Developing for the Wii
+Developing for the Gamecube
 ----------------------

 Do not progress until you have installed and configured devkitPro.
 Guides are
 and assistance are available at http://forums.devkitpro.org

-If you have just performed a clean (re)install on your Windows PC, be sure to
+If you have just performed a clean (re)install on your Computer, be sure to
 reboot before you continue.